iFangg/IoMMT/README.md

-# IoMT
+# IoMMT

-UNIHACK 2024 project
+This is our UNIHACK 2024 project: Internet of MANY Medical Things (IoMMT)